junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam is two states over when Cas drops by.

 The case looks like an angelic weapon case.
-Sam calls for him in a prayer, people killed because of telling truths.
+Sam calls for him in a prayer.
+People are killed because of telling truths.

 "Looks like it's your department?"
 Sam points at a picture of Gabriel's Horn of Truth to him when the angel shows up.